This is the editorial policy for producing and reviewing health and patient information for Cancer Research UK About Cancer web pages.

 Content may be mounted on site prior to this final check, but is not made live until after proofing and checking.

-Whoever mounts the content must check each page on the front end of the site for layout errors or non working links.
-A manager from the health team or patient information team also carries out a final check as soon as possible after it goes live.
+Whoever mounts the content checks each page on the front end of the site for formatting or link errors.
+A manager from the health team or patient information team also carries out a final check as soon as possible after the content goes live.

 Prevention content – G:\Health Information Department\Ev + Info\Website\Healthy Living\Site sections